What Is an ILT? Advantages & Benefits of Instructor-Led Training

 Customization: Instructor-led training can be tailored to meet your company's and employees' needs.
 Instructors can adapt content, pacing, and examples to suit your organization's unique requirements.

-Networking Opportunities: In an ILT course setting, employees can network with their peers, fostering community and collaboration lacking in purely online training.
+Networking Opportunities: In an ILT course setting, employees can network with their peers, fostering community and collaboration that is lacking in purely online training.

 Benefits of Instructor-Led Training (ILT)